darrarski/DRSwipeMenu-iOS/README.md

 Check out included example project.
 It shows how to use swipe menu on `UITableViewCell`, but menu could be embedded anywhere in the view hierarchy.

 ## Changelog

+##### v2.0.2

+> - Added `shouldDisableScrollingWhileDecelerating` property to `DRSwipeMenuView`.
+If set to `YES`, scrolling will be disabled during deceleration.
+This could improve UX when embedding swipe menu in other scroll views (eg when adding swipe menu to cells in table view).
+Default value is `NO`.
+> - Example app updated using Xcode 8
+> - Minimum deployment target bumped to iOS 8

 ##### v2.0.1